sarvaatmak/House-Prices-Advanced-Regression-Techniques/README.md

 *LGB Regression Cross Validation Score: -0.01603367673085801
 ### Here we can conclude that Light Grading boosting has Cross Validation Score: -0.01603367673085801 which is lowest compared to all other models .

-## Saved the predictions to csv files.
+## Finally saved the predictions to csv files.